ROCN™ Sample Test Questions

 Reference: McQuestion, M., Drapek, L.C., & Witt, M.E.
 (2021).
 Manual for Radiation Oncology Nursing Practice and Education.
 Oncology Nursing Society, p.
 423.

-Rationale: Definition of hypofractionation is a higher daily dose given less than once daily
+Rationale: Definition of hypofractionation is a higher daily dose given less often.

 Reference: McQuestion, M., Drapek, L.C., & Witt, M.E.
 (2021).
 Manual for Radiation Oncology Nursing Practice and Education.
 Oncology Nursing Society, p.
 9.